-Armament: (main weapons bay): USAF variant: one internal gun, two AMRAAMs, and two 2,000-lb JDAMs.
-USN variant: two AMRAAMs and two 2,000-lb JDAMs.
-STOVL variant: two AMRAAMs and two 1,000-lb JDAMs.
+Armament: (main weapons bay): CTOL: one internal gun, two AMRAAMs, and two 2,000-lb JDAMs.
+CV: two AMRAAMs and two 2,000-lb JDAMs.
+STOVL: two AMRAAMs and two 1,000-lb JDAMs.
 External carriage will also be available.
-(Note: Numerous other weapons capabilities will be added as system development continues)
+(Note: Numerous other weapons capabilities will be added as system development con-

-COMMENTARY: The Joint Strike Fighter (JSF) is a multinational cooperative development program that will develop and field an affordable, highly common family of next generation strike fighters.
-USAF is development oping the JSF to replace its current force of F-16 and A-10 aircraft with a stealthy multirole fighter that will comprise the bulk of USAF's fighter fleet for up to 50 years.
+COMMENTARY: The F-35 Joint Strike Fighter is a multinational cooperative development program aimed at developing and fielding an affordable, highly common family of next generation strike fighters.
+USAF is developing the F-35 to replace its current force of F-16 and A-10 aircraft with a stealthy multirole fighter that will comprise the bulk of USAF's fighter fleet for up to 50 years.
 This advanced multimission fighter is designed to penetrate high-threat enemy airspace and engage all enemy targets in any conflict.
-In addition to its advanced stealth design, the JSF incorporates maneuverability, long range, and highly advanced avionics to accomplish the bulk of USAF missions.
+In addition to its advanced stealth design, the F-35 incorporates maneuverability, long range, and highly advanced avionics to accomplish the bulk of USAF missions.
 Its fully integrated avionics and weapons systems will permit simultaneous engagement of multiple targets in enemy airspace.
+USAF now also intends to buy a number of F-35B STOVL variants.

 The concept demonstration phase (CDP) of the program commenced November 1996, with competitive contract awards to Lockheed Martin (X-35A) and Boeing (X-32A).
 CDP concluded in fall 2001 with Lockheed Martin declared the winner.
 The system development and demonstration (SDD) phase, begun in October 2001, focuses on system development, test and evaluation, logistics support, and LRIP.
-Flight testing is
+Flight testing is projected to begin in August 2005.
+The F-35 is powered by a derivative of the Pratt & Whitney F119 engine, called the F135.
+General Electric is to develop an alternative power plant, the F136, for competitive production.